superhexa/FlashSQL/README.md

 # FlashSQL

-**FlashSQL** is a lightweight key-value store built on top of SQLite.
-It is designed for simplicity and efficiency, providing a straightforward interface for storing, retrieving, and managing key-value pairs in an SQLite database.
+**FlashSQL** is a high-performance key-value store built on SQLite with support for optional expiration.
+It offers a simple and efficient interface for storing, retrieving, and managing key-value pairs with additional features like pagination and database optimization.

 ## Features

 - **SQLite-based**: Utilizes SQLite for persistent storage.
 - **In-memory Option**: Supports in-memory databases for transient data.
+- **Expiration Support**: Allows setting an expiration time (TTL) for keys.
 - **Efficient Storage**: Optimized with PRAGMA settings for performance.
 - **Flexible Key Management**: Supports basic CRUD operations (Create, Read, Update, Delete) for keys.
 - **Pattern Matching**: Allows retrieval of keys based on patterns using SQL LIKE queries.
-- **High Performance**: Designed for high performance with optimized SQLite settings.
+- **Pagination**: Supports paginated retrieval of keys.
+- **Database Optimization**: Includes methods to clean up expired keys and optimize database file size.
 - **Fast Access Times**: Provides quick access to stored values with efficient querying and indexing.

 ## Installation